The Problem This System Solves

 That is where the manifest comes in.

 Step 3.
-The Manifest Builder Copied!
+The Manifest Builder

-The filesrc/utils/thejournal_manifest.tsbuilds the system that the UI actually uses.
+The file src/utils/thejournal_manifest.ts builds the system that the UI actually uses.

 Its job is to transform raw entries into a navigable structure.